MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 MyAnalytics does not have any tracking software running on your computer.

-### Q3 What data does MyAnalytics use and not use?
+### Q3 What data does MyAnalytics use?

+ * _Used only with explicit user consent_: Data derived from activities on your computer, such as applications that you've used and websites that you've visited.

 #### MyAnalytics uses